Krassnig/CodeDraw/README.md

 Is the rectangle on the screen that is used for drawing.
 It's origin point (0, 0) is at the top left.
 Everything is drawn front the top left to the bottom right.
-Once the size is set via the constructor the size of the canvas remains fixed.
+Once the size is set via the constructor, the size of the canvas remains fixed.

 ### Frame